Appdynamics/ConfigMyApp-docs/docs/README.md

 2. Update environment variables defined in a file `cma-configmap.yaml`.

-3. In a pod definition, for example `cma-pod-standard.yml`, set the `env:` section to reflect your application and/or controller settings.
+3. In a pod definition that you pick, for example, `cma-pod-standard.yml`, set the `env:` section to reflect your application and/or controller settings.

 ## Create a Pod